 Salong is the traditional costume of Lao men.
 Unlike sinh – the complicated traditional dress of Lao women, salong are big pants dyed in various colors.
 People often wear salong with a shirt, white knee-length socks, and a pha biang.
 Lao men also wear “yao” or “hang” which is a wraparound skirt with two ends twisted together in the front, pulled between the legs, and secured in the back.
 However, yao or hang is somewhat of a luxury because it is very hard to make and also requires makers to work with heavy plied silk and intricate embroidery patterns for months.
 Salong is often worn in special occasions, ceremonies, and in some contests.

 Laos is a multi-ethnic country with a rich history and culture.
 Each ethnic group has its own customs and clothing to showcase the different sense of art and the depth of its tradition.
 As a result, traditional costumes of Lao people are very diverse and vary from different ethnic group to another.
 Among which, Tai – Kadai Linguistic Group and Austroasiatic Linguistic Groups are the most outstanding.

 You can take a closer look at the impressive traditional clothes of Laos if you decide to visit this beautiful country.
-Don’t forget to pick a set of Lao sinh for yourself and others as a meaning gift from your trip.
-Check out “Recommended Souvenirs to Buy in Laos” (https://www.indochina.tours/recommended-souvenirs-to-buy-in-laos/) for more interesting suggestions!
+Don’t forget to pick a set of Lao sinh for yourself and others as a meaningful gift from your Indochina tour package!